jmoenig/Snap/notes.md

 ## Automated Testing thoughts
 + I would like to do TDD with this but I need some way to test it...
 + I might be able to build a little framework around the Javascript world object and interact with it programmatically
     + This would be really nice to have...

++ I could load projects from xml and simply run them

+# Additional Features
++ Blocks for Comments?

++ Creating Microservices and RPC's?

++ Creating a `Cordova` project
+    + GUI
+        + Create the small canvas on the mobile screen?
+    + Interactions
+        + Keyboard may still work...
+        + I believe touch is already supported
+    + Some methods may need to be overridden
+        + XMLHttpRequest?

++ Central repository for projects?
+    + Berkeley already hosts one

++ Currently open games/apps?

 # Snap structure notes
 ## Spec